Khayelitsha: Beaches and recreation

 Khayelitsha has one beach, Monwabisi, located on the coast of False Bay.
 It is known to be one of the most dangerous beaches in the area.
 It was recorded that one day, five people drowned at the beach.
 This is due to a wall that was built to create a calm cove.
 Instead it has made many dangerous currents.
 In the past 15 years over 50 people have drowned at the beach.
 On warm public holidays, Christmas Eve and New Year's Day the beach becomes highly occupied.

-Khayelistha also has a swimming pool that was built for the community as whole.
+Khayelitsha also has a swimming pool that was built for the community as whole.
 It is near the Khayelitsha court.